Geoalert/mapflow-docs-en/source/userguides/get_started.rst

 Mapflow - Get started
 ======================

-Go to `Mapflow <https://app.mapflow.ai>`_ and register or login using your Google account.
+Go to `Mapflow <https://app.mapflow.ai>`_ and register or login using your email.
+You can also use Google account to login.
 Mapflow processes imagery and extracts vector objects from it.
 So as a user, you start processings, or as we call it, **flows**.

-After registration, your first *Default* project will be created for you and you will see the following:
+After registration, your first *Default* project will be created automatically and you will be redirected to the main dashboard:

 .. figure:: _static/main_projects.png
   :align: center